BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

 Mission
 -------

 HJB provides access to JMS resources via HTTP.
+It provides a REST equivalent of the JMS API, making it possible to perform JMS operations by accessing JMS objects as REST resources via HTTP.

 Scope
 -----